bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

-2. Barplot for number of different genres of tracks for the past four years.
+2.Barplot for number of different genres of tracks for the past four years.

    <p align="center">